NURSE TRIAGE GUIDELINES & PROTOCOLS

 Clarity: a user-friendly presentation, written in unambiguous language, using precisely defined terms

-User’s Guide: Since 1993, the only paper-based guidelines with a Users’ Guide — 30 page with full operating instructions, describing assumptions and exceptions to recommendations.
+User’s Guide: First paper-based guidelines with a Users’ Guide — 30 page with full operating instructions, describing assumptions and exceptions to recommendations.

-Reliable: designed to result in safe, timely outcomes.
+Reliable: designed to to consistently produce safe, timely outcomes.
 5-Level Triage

-Reproducible Outcomes (EBM-verified): different groups of clinicians are likely to choose the same safe dispositions
+Reproducible Outcomes (EBM-verified): different groups of clinicians are likely to choose the same safe dispositions, producing safe patient outcomes

 Standards-Based Triage Guidelines (AAACN, 2018)

-Safe: TeleTriage Systems has had a spotless safety record since publication (1995).
+Safe: TeleTriage Systems safety record since publication (1995) is spotless.
 There has never been a malpractice case related to the use of TeleTriage Systems’ guidelines.

-Multi-Purpose/Multi-Setting: Applicable to a range of clinical settings: Home Telehealth Visits to Face-to-Face Encounters, Emergency Department, Urgent Care, and Ambulatory Settings (Office, Clinic, Surgicenter and Student Health Settings).
+Multi-Purpose/Multi-Setting: Applicable and adaptable to a range of remote and on-site clinical settings: Virtual Telehealth Visits, Pre-hospital & Ambulatory Settings (Office, Clinic, Student Health Centers) to Face-to-Face Encounters, Emergency Department, Urgent Care.

 Five-Level Triage: A unified method for assigning triage that is innovative and exclusively unique to this system (AAACN Telehealth Standard 2, 3).
-Includes defined clinical prioritization nomenclature: acuity classifications, descriptions, time frames and sites for follow up.
+Includes consistent, defined clinical prioritization nomenclature: acuity classifications, descriptions, time frames and follow up sites.

 Uniquely Patient Centric & Age-Specific.
 Explicitly state the population to which they apply (IOM).
 Content is customized to three unique age groups: Infant-Child (Birth to 6 Years), School Age (Age 6-18 Years)and Adult (Age 18 +years ) (AAACN Telehealth Standard 1)

-5-8th grade literacy level Assessment questions and home treatment Instructions facilitate communication and call brevity.
-Developed to serve all literacy levels, (AAACN Telehealth Standard 1, 5, 6)
+5-8th grade literacy level Patient instructions facilitate communication and call brevity Assessment questions and home treatment instructions will serve all literacy levels — college-level to low literacy, (AAACN Telehealth Standard 1, 5, 6)

-All economic levels: Originally developed for a large facility serving low-income, high risk, multi-cultural populations.
-Advice for home treatment and first aid features low-cost, treatments commonly available in the home, plus recommendations for free self-help and support groups.
+All Economic Levels: Originally developed to serve low-income, high risk, multi-cultural populations at a large county Health Center.
+Home treatment and first aid advice is aimed at low-cost, home treatment, commonly available in the home.
+Recommendations for chronic illness include free self-help and support groups.

 Adapted from American Academy of Ambulatory Nurses Telehealth Standards, 2015